2023 Dodge Challenger

 The news comes shortly after the FCA signed a new three-year agreement with Canadian unions, which helps automakers avoid potentially deadly strikes.

 Challenger has been a strong seller for Dodge, beating the Chevy Camaro in 2019 sales.
-Over the years, Dodge has continued to refine and refine the platform, introducing some of the hottest and most potent car trims ever – the SRT Hellcat and SRT Demon.
+Over the years, Dodge has continued refining the platform, introducing some of the hottest and most potent car trims ever – the SRT Hellcat and SRT Demon.
 In addition, the 2015 refresh helped position the car with better interiors and better overall performance.

 2021 Dodge Challenger